LucasBoTang/Seattle_Airbnb/README.md

 ### Project Motivation

 > For this project, you will pick a dataset.
-Inspired by Robert, there are a few public datasets from AirBnB available below, but you may also choose a dataset similar to what was used in the lessons, or an entirely different dataset.
+Inspired by Robert, there are a few public datasets from Airbnb available below, but you may also choose a dataset similar to what was used in the lessons, or an entirely different dataset.
 Using your dataset, you will choose 3 questions you aspire to answer from the data.

 I chose Airbnb data in Seattle, and have the following three questions:

 - What is the seasonal pattern of Airbnb in Seattle?

-- What kinds of airbnb homes are popular?
+- What kinds of Airbnb homes are popular?

-- What are the most influencial features about the rental price?
+- What are the most influential features about the rental price?

 ### Data